-From the definition of an irreducible triple, deleting the edge (b, c) must partition G into components C_1, C_2 .
-Deleting the edge (b, d) also partitioned G into two components.
-Note that (b, d) cannot connect C_1 and C_2 that resulted from deleting (b, c).
-Then deleting (b, d) after deleting (b, c) must partition G into three components, one of which contains b, one of which contains c, one of which contains d.
-Continuing the argument deleting edges (b, c), (b, d), (x, y) and (x, z) partitions G into five components, one of which contains b and x, one of which contains c, one of which contains d and x contains b and x because deg(b) = deg(x) = 3 before deleting two of the edges incident to b and two of the edges incident to x.
+From the definition of an irreducible triple, deleting the edge (b,c) must partition G into components C_1, C_2 .
+Deleting the edge (b,d) also partitioned G into two components.
+Note that (b,d) cannot connect C_1 and C_2 that resulted from deleting (b,c).
+Then deleting (b,d) after deleting (b,c) must partition G into three components, one of which contains b, one of which contains c, one of which contains d.
+Continuing the argument deleting edges (b,c), (b,d), (x,y) and (x,z) partitions G into five components, one of which contains b and x, one of which contains c, one of which contains d, one of which contains y and one of which contains z.
+The component that contains b and x contains only the nodes b and x, because deg(b) = deg(x) = 3 before deleting two of the edges incident to b and two of the edges incident to x.

 Node l must be contained in a different component than b and x.
 Let this component be the component that contains y.
-Then $\{l, m, n\}$ would not be independent from $\{x, y, z\}$ because deleting the edge (x, y) from G would leave l and x in different components, and this contradicts the definition of independence.
+Then $\{l,m,n\}$ would not be independent from $\{x,y,z\}$ because deleting the edge (x,y) from G would leave l and x in different components, and this contradicts the definition of independence.